The Bystander Effect: A Call to Action

 The bystander effect—the more people present, the less likely anyone is to intervene.

-In this digital age, we are not just bystanders; we have evolved to spectators.
+In this digital age, we are not just bystanders; we have evolved into spectators.
 The instinct to witness has been replaced by the instinct to capture.
+A life totters on the edge, and the human impulse is not to reach out a hand, but to reach for a phone.

 In the first chapter of my third book, Eves: The Twelfth House, I wrote: “Morality is dead.
 People will record a murder before they would prevent it.”
+This was not murder.
+But it was a death in plain sight.
+And still, the reflex to help was absent.

 We’re more focused on capturing someone’s fall than catching them.
 We film the demise, overlooking the opportunity to lend a hand.
 We preserve the evidence, but not the life.

+What does it mean for a society when the only thing we can say is, I saw it happen—but we cannot say, I tried to stop it?
 There was a time when the human heart leapt toward danger if it meant saving another.
 That reflex was not taught; it was born into us.
 Somewhere along the way, we decided a witness was enough.

 But the soul has not forgotten.
 Beneath the noise, there is still a place where compassion moves faster than calculation, where the hand reaches before the mind hesitates.